HtetLynnAung/RestaurantDemo/README.md

 # Website Road Map
    - First login with Google account and redirect to HOME
-   - HOME tab show the ordered menu and lates added menu
+   - HOME tab shows the ordered menu and lates added menu
    - In MENU tab, user can add the new menu (data is stored to googel firestore)
    - PROFILE tab shows user's full name, currently using G-mail and profile picture
    -  and LOGOUT is included
+   -